NTSC/PAL/SECAM & PERITEL?

 The new embedded "Self-Test" program

-The memory test is particularly long.
-Skip to 4:35 to see the rest.
+The memory test is particularly long on the 1200XL.
+Skip to 4:40 to see the rest.

 PEEK identification

-Using "PEEK" commands in BASIC to find out about the OS, Basic and NTSC/PAL versions.
+Using "PEEK" instructions in BASIC to find out about the OS, Basic and NTSC/PAL versions.

 For your information, the results are: